reunono/CorgiEngineExtensions/README.md

 * **DialogueZoneExtended**, _by Keith_ : This will allow your AI to patrol and then stop to speak to the player, and then continue on a regular patrol.
 * **DialogueZoneItems**, _by Muppo_ : A class that will enable the possibility for dialogues to request and give items.
 * **ObjectActivatedZones**, _by Keith_ : This will allow you to create zones that are activated when colliding with the specified object, similar to the way the native KeyOperatedZones are activated by a key.
+* **TeleporterInstant**, _by Muppo_ : A script based on the Teleporter script to allow characters to teleport instantly.

 ## Why aren't these in the engine directly?
 Because they weren't created by Renaud, the creator of the Corgi Engine, because I want to keep the Engine simple to use and just pouring features into it (as cool as they may be) wouldn't be such a great idea, and because the Engine is meant to be extended upon, and these extensions are great examples of that.